 |Other dissolved substances||Other substances can interact with the hot tub water.
 Substances from the air, from nature, and so on and mix and react with the hot tub water.
 The total dissolved substances, if high, contributes to foaming.|

-As a long term fix you can remove foam from the hot tub by replacing the water with clean, clear water.
+As a long-term fix you can remove hot tub foam by replacing the water with clean, clear water.
 You can also use temporary chemical fixes to remove hot tub foam.

 Test your hot tub water

 Get the water tested.
 You need to know if the pH, alkalinity, and sanitizer levels are in optimal conditions or not.
 The test should also let you know about the total dissolved solids level, aka the surfactants, of your hot tub water.

 You can get the water tested by taking a sample of it to a pool and hot tub store or use test strips.

 Knowing the chemistry of your hot tub water will give you key insight into what specifically is causing your hot tub to foam.

 Drain and refill your hot tub